-As we enjoyed observing these amusing giraffes our guide took a keen interest in something on the horizon.
-After confirming his intuition with the binoculars we moved in for a closer look.
-As we approached this speck on the horizon he explained to us that what we were looking at was lion cubs standing on a termite mound.
+While we enjoyed observing these amusing giraffes, I noticed our guide had taken a keen interest in something on the horizon.
+After confirming his intuition with the binoculars, we moved in for a closer look.
+As we approached, he explained that he had seen lion cubs standing on a termite mound.
 Naturally, as we moved closer their shapes began to take form.

 - The cubs are usually left alone while the adults are out hunting game